cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

 ![Add Target](/deepdive/scans/2_AddTarget.png "Add Target")<br>

-See more about how to configure a target in [targets]
+See more about how to configure a target in [configuring a target]

 ### Scan Scheduling